Chapter 19 Neural Networks

 • BatchNormalization and Dropout are not separate layers but ways of training the corresponding layer’s weights.
 The former is useful to ensure stable gradients, the latter to avoid overfitting.

-• Final block of layers starts with flattening the image.
-This means we transform 3-D tensors into an 1-D array of pixel results, and loose the spatial information in the process.
-The flattened data is fed into the dense layer with similar batch normalization and dropout.
+• Final block of layers starts with image flattening.
+This means we transform 3-D tensors into an 1-D array of pixels.
+Spatial information is lost in the process.
+The flattened data is fed into the stack of two the dense layer with similar batch normalization and dropout.

 The model summary will look like: